 Who:

-• The Elementary School Sessions are for children entering Kindergarten in the Fall through rising 6th graders
+• The Elementary School Sessions are for children currently in Kinder through 5th grade

 • This session will be split into upper and lower elementary age students for the learning portions of the camp

-• The Middle School Session is for rising 7th, 8th and 9th graders
+• The Middle School Session is for current 6th, 7th, 8th graders

 When: